 The MA in Applied Anthropology & Community Development is aimed at applicants who don't have the required level of work experience to apply for the professionally validated programme, and offers students an opportunity to develop community-based theoretical interests and practice

 Careers: Our graduates have gone on to develop their professional careers in community and youth work - for example as Connexions personal advisors, youth officers, community development workers, substance misuse workers, youth workers in a range of settings, and some have gone on to work with people who have disabilities.

 The MA reflects the common concerns of Social Anthropology and Community and Youth Work, and offers a stimulating synthesis of theory and practice.
 It consists of an academic programme of lectures, seminars and tutorial assignments, and practical experience.
 Courses are taken over one academic year if you are studying full-time, and two years if you are studying part-time (part-time study only available to home/EU students).
 Please note that all courses are compulsory.

-You should have a degree in the social sciences or another appropriate subject, with some experience of community and youth work.
-You should normally have four months' full-time, or part-time equivalent, work experience prior to starting the MA.
+You should have an undergraduate degree of at least second class standard in the social sciences or another appropriate subject, with some experience of community and youth work.
+You should have at least four months of full-time, or part-time equivalent, work experience prior to starting the MA.
 We also offer the MA in Applied Anthropology & Community and Youth Work (professionally validated by the National Youth Agency) for applicants with more work experience.

 Experience can include paid or unpaid work; voluntary, community and youth work in organisations; and relevant informal work.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.